 - I have always loved coffee ice cream.
 Last summer I made my own using a recipe from the 1970s.
 It was the creamiest coffee ice cream I ever ate.
 No one else in my family likes that flavor.
 Oh well, more for me! [*Brazil was the largest coffee producing country in the world in 2017*]

 Some material in crowd.loc.gov was created on a typewriter or printed.
 If we have included it here it is because the text is not machine-readable.
 A computer using Optical Character Recognition (OCR) technology cannot create an accurate word-searchable transcription.
 Examples include the scouting reports of Branch Rickey, which are typed on thin paper and are often too fuzzy for successful OCR.
 Similarly, mixed materials containing manuscript and print have not been run through OCR, so please transcribe letterhead and any other printed features that will shed light on where a document was created.

 Some calendars and diaries contain many pages of pre-printed almanacs or other text that is probably machine-readable and therefore should not be transcribed as part of this project.
 It might be interesting to copy the first page from a repeating template in a diary or journal, but this is not the core text we are aiming to capture.
 However, if you want to transcribe it, feel free.
 Alternatively, click "Nothing to transcribe".
 This button should also be used for archival folders, blank pages, and pictorial images.

 Tables, graphics, images:

 Some documents will contain tables.
 Transcribe these in a way that will make them relatively easy for a reviewer to check over, but don't try to capture the exact layout of the data.
-The material will go back into the catalog without styling.
+The material will go back into the Library website without styling.
 Don't include notes or descriptions of visual features.
 If you would like to describe images, watermarks, stamps, or any other non-text features, feel free to use the tagging function.
 Register for an account if you want to add tags!